 The GET method is used to retrieve a representation of a resource.
-That representation can either be a single resource or a collection.
 The service will return the representation using one of the media types specified in the Accept header, subject to requirements in the Media Types clause Media Types.
-If the Accept header is not present, the service will return the resources representations as application/json.
+If the Accept header is not present, the service will return the resources representations as application/ison.

-- The HTTP GET method shall be used to retrieve a resource without causing any side effects. - · The service shall ignore the content of the body on a GET. - The GET operation shall be idempotent in the absence of outside changes to the resource.
+- The HTTP GET method shall be used to retrieve a resource without causing any side effects. - The service shall ignore the content of the body on a GET. - The GET operation shall be idempotent in the absence of outside changes to the resource.